pinardemetci/pinardemetci.github.io/updates.md

   </tr>
 <tr>
   <td class='col-md-3'><strong>9 Dec 2022</strong></td>
-  <td>Virtually presented our work-in-progress "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" at the <a href="https://neurips.cc/">NeurIPS</a> Workshop on <a href="https://www.lmrl.org/">Learning Meaningful Representations of Life (LMRL).</a> </td>
+  <td>Virtually presented our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" <em> at the <a href="https://neurips.cc/">NeurIPS</a> Workshop on <a href="https://www.lmrl.org/">Learning Meaningful Representations of Life (LMRL).</a> </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>21 Nov 2022</strong></td>
-  <td>Virtually presented our work-in-progress "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" at the <a href="https://www.mlcb.org/">Machine Learning in Computational Biology (MLCB) conference</a>, both as a spotlight talk and a poster.
+  <td>Virtually presented our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" </em> at the <a href="https://www.mlcb.org/">Machine Learning in Computational Biology (MLCB) conference</a>, both as a spotlight talk and a poster.
 The recording for the full day of presentations is available online on the <a href="https://www.youtube.com/watch?v=p1c-Fa1Zqh8">MLCB YouTube channel</a></td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>5 Nov 2022</strong></td>